KAJI - User Guide

 -

-refers to the index number shown in the current chapter list. - Index provided must be a positive integer 1, 2, 3, …
+CHAPTER_INDEXrefers to the index number shown in the current chapter list.

 Example: